Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

 \subsection{Extreme skew surges time series reconstruction}

-This section presents the results of reconstructing extreme skew surge time series at the Port Tudy tide gauge prior to its deployment on August 10, 1966.
-The reconstruction uses historical data from the Brest and Saint-Nazaire tide gauges, the latter of which has recorded measurements since January 18, 1863.
-New predictive models were trained using observations collected during the overlapping operational period of the three tide gauges, spanning from August 10, 1966, to December 31, 2023.
+This section presents the results of reconstructing extreme skew surge time series at the Port Tudy tide gauge prior to its deployment on 10 August 1966.
+The reconstruction uses historical data from the Brest and Saint-Nazaire tide gauges, the latter of which has recorded measurements since 18 January 1863.
+New predictive models were trained using observations collected during the overlapping operational period of the three tide gauges, spanning from 10 August 1966, to 31 December 2023.
 This period corresponds to what was previously designated as the training and test sets into a unified training dataset.
 The training procedures described in the sections~\ref{sec:res_marg} and~\ref{sec:mgpd_results}, as well as preceding sections, are strictly applied.

 Figure~\ref{fig:recons_ts} illustrates the extreme skew surge time series at Brest and Saint-Nazaire, distinguishing between the training and reconstruction periods.
 Although the reconstruction period is longer than the training period, it contains fewer data points, likely due to gaps in historical records at Brest and Saint-Nazaire before 1966.
 Specifically, the average number of annual measurements prior to August 10, 1966, is 319, compared to 539 per year thereafter.
-Additionally, previous studies (e.g., \cite{bardet2011regional}) indicate a positive trend in skew surges along the French Atlantic coast, suggesting that thresholds established from post-1966 data may correspond to more extreme conditions when applied to pre-1966 data.
-However, no discernible trend is observed for the most extreme skew surges, as evidenced by the Saint-Nazaire time series in Figure~\ref{fig:recons_ts}.
+As in the experiments presented in the previous sections, a positive temporal trend is removed, to end up with stationary data.
+However, no discernible trend is observed for the most extreme skew surges, as evidenced by the Saint-Nazaire time series in Figure~\ref{fig:recons_ts}, in which the largest observations were recorded before 1966.